-- Each BGS supplier will be required to assume PJM Load Serving Entity ("LSE") responsibility for the portion of BGS Load (whether BGS-CIEP or BGS-RSCP) served by that BGS supplier.
+- 1. Each BGS supplier will be required to assume PJM Load Serving Entity ("LSE") responsibility for the portion of BGS Load (whether BGS-CIEP or BGS-RSCP) served by that BGS supplier.
 In accordance with PJM Agreements, BGS suppliers will be physically and financially responsible for the hour-by-hour provision of electricity to BGS customers.
-The product will be a "full requirements service", which will exclude charges for transmission, transmission-related costs, UFE, meter corrections, and inadvertent energy, but which will continue to include the provision of capacity, energy, ancillary services, fulfillment of the obligations under the RPS, and any other services as may be required by PJM. - 2.
+The product will be a "full requirements service", which will exclude charges for transmission and transmission-related costs, but which will continue to include the provision of capacity, energy, ancillary services, fulfillment of the obligations under the RPS, and any other services as may be required by PJM. - 2.
 The EDCs, rather than the BGS suppliers, will continue to be responsible for transmission and transmission-related costs.
 Each EDC will be responsible for payment of transmission-related costs to PJM for BGS Load.
-Additionally, consistent with the enhancement to the load settlement process proposed herein, the EDCs will assume responsibility for all UFE associated with the FMEA, and all charges and credits related to meter corrections and inadvertent energy (from BGS suppliers).
 The specific charges and credits that will be the responsibility of the EDC rather than the BGS supplier are provided in the BGS SMAs included as Appendices C and D of this filing.
-Any PJM charges (or credits) and/or other obligations not specifically addressed therein as being the EDCs' responsibility will remain or, if a newly implemented charge (or credit), will become the responsibility of the BGS suppliers.

-- 3. Each EDC will collect from its BGS customers the amounts required to meet its transmission payment obligations to PJM through a specific transmission charge.
-The details of the transmission charge for an EDC are included in its Company Specific Addendum.
+Any PJM charges (or credits) and/or other obligations not specifically addressed therein as being the EDCs' responsibility will remain or, if a newly implemented charge (or credit), will become the responsibility of the BGS suppliers. - 3.
+Each EDC will collect from its BGS customers the amounts required to meet its transmission payment obligations to PJM through a specific transmission charge.
+The details of the transmission charge for an EDC are included in its Company Specific

+Addendum.
 The EDCs will file the level of the transmission charge along with the BGS tariff sheets twice a year for the rates to customers to become effective January 1 and June 1 of each year.
 If there is a material transmission cost increase (or decrease), the EDCs will (either individually or jointly) make a supplemental filing to the Board to change the transmission charge paid by BGS customers.
 The EDCs propose that any filed change in the transmission charge become effective 30 days after such filing is made, absent a determination of manifest error by the Board.

-The EDC will also include all charges or credits related to meter corrections and inadvertent energy (that are transferred from BGS suppliers to the EDC) in its reconciliation charge. - 4.
-Each EDC will collect the amounts required to meet its obligations for UFE through an annually reconcilable non-bypassable charge as set forth above.
-These costs will be deferred annually for recovery and will be recovered in the same manner as other costs recovered through the charge. - 5.
-The BGS SMAs will set forth the commercial terms and conditions under which each BGS supplier will operate and will govern the interaction of each EDC and its BGS suppliers during the supply period.
-The BGS SMAs for BGS-CIEP and BGS-RSCP, as proposed by the EDCs and subject to Board approval, are attached to this filing as Appendices C and D. The BGS SMAs include an appendix (Appendix E of the BGS-CIEP SMA and Appendix H of the BGS-RSCP SMA), which lists current PJM billing line items and specifies those billing line items that will be the financial responsibility of the EDC. - 6.
-Aside from transmission, UFE (in the FMEA), and the PJM charges or credits associated with meter corrections and inadvertent energy, BGS suppliers assume responsibility for the LSE obligations of each BGS tranche and assume responsibility for managing any uncertainty associated with these obligations, including uncertainty associated with migration risk.
+- 4. The BGS SMAs will set forth the commercial terms and conditions under which each BGS supplier will operate and will govern the interaction of each EDC and its BGS suppliers during the supply period.
+The BGS SMAs for BGS-CIEP and BGS-RSCP, as proposed by the EDCs and subject to Board approval, are attached to this filing as Appendices C and D. The BGS SMAs include an appendix (Appendix E of the BGS-CIEP SMA and Appendix H of the BGS-RSCP SMA), which lists current PJM billing line items and specifies those billing line items that will be the financial responsibility of the EDC. - 5.
+Aside from transmission, BGS suppliers assume responsibility for the LSE obligations of each BGS tranche and assume responsibility for managing any uncertainty associated with these obligations, including uncertainty associated with migration risk.
 All BGS customers are free to come and go from BGS, provided that they give notice at least 13 days before their next scheduled meter reading.